RobsGeorge/Student-MERN-App/README.md

-# Company-MERN-App
+# Student-MERN-App
-A company database application with React Js framework, Node Js, MongoDb and Express Js
+A student database application with React Js framework, Node Js, MongoDb and Express Js